Game backup device: Other handhelds

 Bung released a copier for the Neo Geo Pocket and the Neo Geo Pocket Color.
 It resembled their GB Xchanger and it served the same function.

-Team Pokeme and Dark Fader both released homemade game backup devices for the Pokémon Mini.
-Both devices used USB for communicating with a PC.

 A copier for the Japan-only handheld, the Wonderswan, as well as the Wonderswan Color and to a lesser extent, the SwanCrystal, was released called the WonderMagic.
 It uses a parallel port for communication with a PC.